 Sunlight

-Redwood bonsai trees, regardless of the species, should always be planted in full sunlight.
+Regardless of the species, redwood bonsai trees should always be planted in full sunlight.
 However, if you plan on growing your bonsai in a climate where the summers get extremely hot, you may need to provide it with a bit of shade during these hot periods.
-Either way, make sure your plant stays protected from the frost, as it does not tolerate a freeze well.

 Watering